 Bottom Line

 Whether you do it yourself or work with an advisor, it’s important to build a comprehensive financial plan.
-Fortunately, there are several online services that make it easier to build a financial plan and track your saving and spending.
+Fortunately, several online services make it easier to build a financial plan and track your savings and spending.
 Before you make a firm decision as to which software you want to partner with, it might be worth writing down what goals you want to plan for.
 By doing this, you can ensure that the benefits of whatever software you select align perfectly with your overall needs.

 Financial Planning Tips